-The problem of emergence of RMT statistics and quantum ergodicity in many-body quantum systems is more complex and intricate as compared to one-particle quantum chaos.
-Indeed, it is well known that in many-body quantum systems the level spacing between nearest energy levels drops exponentially with the increase of number of particles or with energy excitation δE above the Fermi level in finite size Fermi systems, e.g. in nuclei [29].
-Thus on a first glance it seems that an exponentially small interaction between fermions should mix many-body quantum levels leading to RMT level spacing statistics (see e.g. [30]).
+The problem of the emergence of RMT statistics and quantum ergodicity in many-body quantum systems is more complex and intricate as compared to one-particle quantum chaos.
+Indeed, it is well known that, in many-body quantum systems, the level spacing between nearest energy levels drops exponentially with the increase of number of particles or with energy excitation δE above the Fermi level in finite size Fermi systems, e.g., in nuclei [29].
+Thus, at first glance, it seems that an exponentially small interaction between fermions should mix many-body quantum levels leading to RMT level spacing statistics (see, e.g., [30]).

-Furthermore, the size of the Hamiltonian matrix of a many-body system grows exponentially with the number of particles but since all interactions have a two-body nature the number of nonzero interaction elements in this matrix grows not faster than the number of particles in fourth power.
-Thus we have a very sparse matrix being rather far from the RMT type.
-A two-body random interaction model (TBRIM) was proposed in [31, 32] to consider the case of generic random two-body interactions of fermions in the limiting case of strong interactions when one-particle orbital energies are neglected.
-Even if the TBRIM matrix is very sparse, is was shown that the level spacing statistics p(s) is described by the Wigner-Dyson or RMT distribution [33, 34].
+Furthermore, the size of the Hamiltonian matrix of a many-body system grows exponentially with the number of particles, but, since all interactions have a two-body nature, the number of nonzero interaction elements in this matrix does not grow faster than the number of particles in the fourth power.
+Thus, we have a very sparse matrix being rather far from the RMT type.
+A two-body random interaction model (TBRIM) was proposed in [31,32] to consider the case of generic random two-body interactions of fermions in the limiting case of strong interactions when one-particle orbital energies are neglected.
+Even if the TBRIM matrix is very sparse, it was shown that the level spacing statistics p(s) is described by the Wigner-Dyson or RMT distribution [33,34].

 However, it is also important to analyze another limiting case when the two-body interaction matrix elements of strength U are weak or comparable with one-particle energies with an average level spacing Δ_1 .
-In metallic quantum dots this case with $U/\Delta_1 \approx 1/g$ corresponds to a large conductance of a dot $g = E{Th}/\Delta_1 \gg 1$ where $E{Th} = \hbar/t_D$ is the Thouless energy with t_D being a diffusion spread time over the dot [35-37].
-In this case the main question is about critical interaction strength U or excitation energy δE above the Fermi level of the dot at which the RMT statistics becomes valid.
-First numerical results and simple estimates for a critical interaction U_c , called the Åberg criterion [40], compares the typical two-body matrix elements with the energy level spacing Δ_c between quantum states directly coupled by two-body interactions.
-Thus the Åberg criterion tells that the Poisson statistics is valid for many-body energy levels for $U < U_c \sim \Delta_c$ and the RMT statistics sets in for $U > U_c \sim \Delta_c$.
-In [41] this criterion, proposed independently of [38, 39], was applied to the TBRIM of weakly interacting fermions in a metallic quantum dot being confirmed by extensive numerical simulations.
+In metallic quantum dots, this case with $U/\Delta_1 \approx 1/g$ corresponds to a large conductance of a dot $g = E{Th}/\Delta_1 \gg 1$, where $E{Th} = \hbar/t_D$ is the Thouless energy with t_D being a diffusion spread time over the dot [35-37].
+In this case, the main question is about critical interaction strength U or excitation energy δE above the Fermi level of the dot at which the RMT statistics becomes valid.
+First, numerical results and simple estimates for a critical interaction strength in a model similar to TBRIM were obtained by Sven Aberg in [38,39].
+The estimate of a critical interaction U_c , called the Åberg criterion [40], compares the typical two-body matrix elements with the energy level spacing Δ_c between quantum states directly coupled by two-body interactions.
+Thus, the Åberg criterion tells that the Poisson statistics is valid for many-body energy levels for $U < U_c \sim \Delta_c$ and the RMT statistics sets in for $U > U_c \sim \Delta_c$.
+In [41], this criterion, proposed independently of [38,39], was applied to the TBRIM of weakly interacting fermions in a metallic quantum dot being confirmed by extensive numerical simulations.
 It was also argued that the dynamical thermalization sets in an isolated finite fermionic system for energy excitations δE above the critical border δE{ch} determined from the above criterion [41]:

-$$\delta E > \delta E{ch} \approx g^{2/3} \Delta_1 , \quad g = \Delta_1 / U .$$ (1)
+$$\delta E > \delta E{ch} \approx g^{2/3} \Delta_1 , \quad g = \Delta_1 / U.$$ (1)